From FusHa to Folk: Exploring Cross-Lingual Transfer in Arabic Language Models: Experimental Setup

 For fair cross-dialect comparison, we select dialectal datasets per task and enforce equal sample sizes per probe: for \textbf{POS}/\textbf{NER} we balance by number of labeled tokens, and for \textbf{SA} by number of sentences.
 General-purpose Arabic models are consistently evaluated against dialect-specific models on the latter’s native test sets.
 Table~\ref{dataset_list} details the corpora utilized for each dialect; for multi-dialectal datasets, we partition and reuse relevant subsets for their corresponding varieties.
 Due to the absence of publicly available NER corpora for Gulf dialects (specifically Riyadh and Muscat), we derive a silver-standard dataset from the MADAR corpus \cite{bouamor-etal-2018-madar}.
 We extract 2,000 sentences per dialect and perform automated entity annotation using the \textbf{CAMeL-Lab/bert-base-arabic-camelbert-da-ner} model \cite{inoue2021interplayvariantsizetask}.

-For the POS tagging task, we apply preprocessing tailored to Arabic cliticization, where multiple grammatical units are written as a single orthographic word.
+\ifPDFTeX For the POS tagging task, we apply preprocessing tailored to Arabic cliticization, where multiple grammatical units are written as a single orthographic word.
 For example, \AR{وموبايل} (“\textbf{and mobile}”) combines \AR{و} (\emph{CONJ}) and \AR{موبايل} (\emph{NOUN}); we normalize such cases by aggregating clitic and stem tags into composite labels (e.g., \emph{CONJ+NOUN}), following prior work in Arabic POS tagging \cite{DARWISH18.562,habash-rambow-2006-magead}.
 NER datasets are used with their original tags and no additional preprocessing.
-For sentiment analysis, where data often comes from tweets and other social media, we remove URLs, HTML tags, usernames, and strip emojis using the \texttt{emoji}\footnote{\url{https://pypi.org/project/emoji/}} library.
+For sentiment analysis, where data often comes from tweets and other social media, we remove URLs, HTML tags, usernames, and strip emojis using the \texttt{emoji}\footnote{\url{https://pypi.org/project/emoji/}} library. \else For the POS tagging task, we apply preprocessing tailored to Arabic cliticization, where multiple grammatical units are written as a single orthographic word.
+For example, \foreignlanguage{arabic}{وموبايل} (“\textbf{and mobile}”) combines \foreignlanguage{arabic}{و} (\emph{CONJ}) and \foreignlanguage{arabic}{موبايل} (\emph{NOUN}); we normalize such cases by aggregating clitic and stem tags into composite labels (e.g., \emph{CONJ+NOUN}), following prior work in Arabic POS tagging \cite{DARWISH18.562,habash-rambow-2006-magead}.
+NER datasets are used with their original tags and no additional preprocessing.
+For sentiment analysis, where data often comes from tweets and other social media, we remove URLs, HTML tags, usernames, and strip emojis using the \texttt{emoji}\footnote{\url{https://pypi.org/project/emoji/}} library. \fi

 \paragraph{Dialect identification filtering.} Because many probing datasets originate from noisy online sources, they may contain \emph{off-target} sentences (other dialects or MSA).
 To mitigate this, we run automatic dialect identification on every sentence using \textbf{CAMeL-Lab/bert-base-arabic-camelbert-mix-did-madar-corpus26} \cite{inoue2021interplayvariantsizetask}.
 City-level predictions (e.g., \emph{Riyadh}, \emph{Jeddah}, \emph{Cairo}) are mapped to countries, and we retain only sentences whose predicted country matches the dataset’s target dialect (or reassign them when the dataset explicitly spans multiple countries).
 This filtering step yields cleaner, better-aligned inputs for subsequent probing analyses.